prompt-security/ps-fuzz/README.md

 ## 🔫 Sample system prompts
 Run tests against the system prompt (in non-interactive batch mode):
 ```
-prompt_security_fuzzer.py -b ./system_prompt.examples/medium_system_prompt.txt
+prompt-security-fuzzer -b ./system_prompt.examples/medium_system_prompt.txt
 ```

-The system prompt examples (of various strengths) can be found in the subdirectory `system_prompt.examples`
+The system prompt examples (of various strengths) can be found in the subdirectory `system_prompt.examples` in the sources.

 <a id="usage"></a>